 Aside from high-powered variants, most blenders are simple appliances and don’t come with extra attachments and parts to extend their functions.

 Summary of the Differences Between a Food Processor and a Blender

 Food processors perform better with thicker ingredients and dry ingredients while blenders are best used to blend ingredients that contain a lot of liquid or that are watery.
 That’s just what you need to bear in mind while trying to pick the right appliance to buy.

-That said, unless you hardly prepare meals at home, you’ll probably need both a blender and a food processor in your kitchen.
+That said, unless you hardly prepare meals at home, you’ll probably need both of them in your kitchen.
 If you simply need an appliance to make soups or smoothies, get a blender.
-If you cook at home, you’ll need a blender and a food processor.
+If you cook at home, you’ll need both.

-Some high-powered or high-end blenders can do the job of a food processor too thanks to their extra accessories are more powerful motors, but they are more expensive.
+Some high-powered or high-end blenders can do the job of a processor too thanks to their extra accessories and more powerful motors, but they are usually more expensive.

 If you want one appliance to handle all of your food processing and blending needs, and you can afford it, then consider getting a high-end blender like the Vitamix 5200 or Wolf Gourmet high-performance blender.
 Otherwise, just get a regular blender and a regular food processor.